All Products

 Specification

 Select xmicro.
-For more information about the free quota provided by the xmicro specification type, see Backup schedule types.
+For more information about the free data quota provided by this specification, see Backup schedule specifications.

 Select Physical Backup.

-You do not need to select a capacity when you create the backup schedule.
-You are charged based on the amount of data that is stored in Data Disaster Recovery.
-For more information, see Storage fees.
+You do not need to specify a storage capacity when you create the backup schedule.
+You are charged based on the amount of data stored in the built-in storage of DBS.
+For more information about billing, see Storage fees.

 Resource Group